 Now streaming on:

-This scene happens about 20 minutes into “Intrusion,” which is beyond the cut-off point that Netflix requires for a viewing to be considered official.
-It’s a downhill coast from there, as the script combines mysteries that are neither tactfully planted nor answered to in all that surprising of a fashion.
+This scene happens about 20 minutes into "Intrusion," which is beyond the cut-off point that Netflix requires for a viewing to be considered official.
+It's a downhill coast from there, as the script combines mysteries that are neither tactfully planted nor answered in all that surprising of a fashion.
 Who were the thieves that came from a trailer park, and what did they want?
 Why did Henry have a gun hidden away?
 There's also a missing girl in the mix.
-A lot of curious pieces in play, and the movie handles them as bluntly as lazily as seems possible, unable to sow a sense of distrust beyond relying on ugly class bias.
+There are many curious pieces in play, and the movie handles them as bluntly as lazily as possible, unable to sow a sense of distrust beyond relying on ugly class bias.

 Even on a more basic Netflix level, on the standard of whether the movie will hold your attention and make you glad you stayed, "Intrusion" is a bust.
 It proves only slightly stronger at piling on mysteries more than giving fulfilling answers to them, especially as its script has about a half-dozen too many conceits.
 There are simply too many moments here in which the characters, who we are supposed to care about in some form, are conveniently dumb.
 The kind of faint, cheap thrills that make apparent how everyone is a pawn here—not just the characters, but the subscribers too.